Danteeswararao/Angular/README.md

 # Angular
-This simple project for the learning angular.
+This is Angular repo for the learning angularjs.